 This is a very important area and includes the correct people and process flows; the correct location of key items of plant; the correct physical separation between raw milk, whey and starter streams; the use of dedicated heat exchangers and fat-separators for each stream as required and separate CIP systems.

-Cleaning/chlorination of vats between refills
+Cleaning/chlorination and disinfection of vats between refills

 In modern cheesemaking plants, vats can be filled and refilled many times a day.
 With this practice there is potential for significant phage build up.
-This can be controlled by rinsing followed by a chlorine rinse.

 Practical phage control will use a range of preventive measures, this is analogous to hurdle technology used in food microbiology.
 Over reliance on any one control technique should be avoided.
 A good phage control system will be integrated with an effective phage monitoring system.
 For the latter to be successful, an effective partnership with a starter supplier will be required.